 Vaccine court myths – manufacturers are immune

-Other than the national security example mentioned above for certain vaccines like smallpox, this particular myth is untrue – vaccine manufacturers are not immune to lawsuits.
+Other than the national security example mentioned above for certain vaccines like smallpox or COVID-19, this particular myth is untrue – vaccine manufacturers are not immune to lawsuits.
 Yes, for almost all of these lawsuits, the first step must be the NVICP, but that is not the whole story.

 In addition, if a claim is denied by the Special Masters in the vaccine court, the case can be appealed, and if that fails the plaintiff can take it to civil court.
 However, if a case is denied in the NVICP, where it is demonstrably easier to prevail, it is unlikely that an attorney will want to pursue it in civil court.